What do functions do for tiny x?

 And for [-0.01, 0.01] I have:

-This problem begins to motivate the existence of the Maclaurin's series in which any function which is well-behaved at the origin can be written as an 'infinite polynomial' or 'power series'.
-This iterative method is a numerical way of finding the coefficients of the polynomial, although calculus can be used in cases where the derivatives of the function needing to be approximated are known.
+This problem begins to motivate the existence of the Maclaurin series in which any function which is well-behaved at the origin can be written as an 'infinite polynomial' or 'power series'.
+Students can begin approximating the coefficients of the polynomial numerically, before calculus is introduced in cases where the derivatives of the function needing to be approximated are known.